sensein/NeuroRegistry/README.md

 brains, experiments, devices, subjects, publications — and it becomes very hard for different groups to share or combine data.

-**NeuroRegistry is a public catalog of these vocabularies.** Any lab or project can publish their schema (their definitions), and the registry automatically compares it to every other schema already in the catalog, so you can see:
+**NeuroGhost is a public catalog of these vocabularies.** Any lab or project can publish their schema (their definitions), and the registry automatically compares it to every other schema already in the catalog, so you can see: